MUSTAKIMSHAIKH2942/API-Gateway-Implementation-and-Management-Assignment/README.md

 3. POST /api/admin
 Description: A route only accessible to users with the Admin role.
-Headers: Authorization: Bearer <JWT_TOKEN>
+Headers: Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6ImFkbWluX3VzZXIiLCJyb2xlIjoiQWRtaW4iLCJpYXQiOjE3MzUxOTUyOTcsImV4cCI6MTczNTE5ODg5N30.bOz_-VITq1Rt48Ew5h3IOnGMGvCnNZOR3kBw2bUagbQ

    Response:
             ```bash
            {
              "message": "Admin route accessed successfully"
            }

 How to Test the API
 Login: Make a POST request to /api/login with a valid username and role to obtain a JWT token.
 Access Protected Routes: Use the JWT token to make GET and POST requests to /api/data and /api/admin.
 Ensure your role is authorized for each route.
 Check Rate Limiting: Test rate limiting by making more than 100 requests in 15 minutes.
 You should receive a Too many requests message.
 Check Caching: Make a GET request to /api/data and check if the response is cached by making the same request again within 1 minute.